JetBrains/kotlin/docs/analysis/analysis-api/analysis-api.md

 form IntelliJ Core.
 This is needed mostly for working with [PsiElements](https://plugins.jetbrains.com/docs/intellij/psi-elements.html), lexical and syntax analysis.

+## Services registration

+The Analysis API defines services, extension points, service implementations, and so on in XML files.
+Such files are located in resources under `/META-INF/analysis-api/` directory.

+The implementor of the Analysis API has to register such definitions on its side.

+- For FE1.0-based implementation it is `/META-INF/analysis-api/analysis-api-fe10.xml` file.
+- For FIR-based implementation it is `/META-INF/analysis-api/analysis-api-fir.xml` file.

 ## KtAnalysisSession

 `KtAnalysisSession` is a view to the project modules and libraries from some fixed module, so called use-site module.
 From